VanessaMancia/threat-hunting-scenario-SocGholish/README.md

 Management has received threat intelligence reports warning that multiple partner organizations in the same industry were recently compromised via SocGholish malware delivered through fake browser update pop-ups on legitimate but compromised websites.
 Additionally, the organization’s web proxy logs show that some employees recently visited websites flagged by threat feeds as having served SocGholish payloads.

 The goal of this threat hunt is to proactively detect any possible SocGholish infections that may have occurred through these fake update lures, to identify any PowerShell loader execution, and to validate whether any systems have established C2 communications with known SocGholish infrastructure.
-If any SocGholish activity is identified, promptly isolate affected endpoints and notify management.
+If any SocGholish activity is identified, please immediately isolate affected endpoints and notify management.

 ### High-Level TOR-Related IoC Discovery Plan